FNNDSC/fnndsc/js/rev/README.md

 In the simplest case, we can just concatenate the properties, year 01, month 02 and patient 00 would give target === `01/02/00`.

+We may want to be smarter than that and find the closest match if none is available.
+For instance, following the previous example, if we only have data for `year 01, month 01 and patient 00` available, we want `pathFromRadstar` to return `01/01/00`.

+Logic has to be implemented in `pathFromRadstar` and https://github.com/FNNDSC/fnndsc/blob/master/js/rev/src/rev-app.html must keep track of all data available in the file system, possibly in a map.
 ### Add new directory on the file system